ai-cfia/ailab-db/search-scores-and-weights.md

-Our search system uses scoring to assign values to each document based on different parameters.
+At the re-ranking stage, our search system uses scoring to assign values to each document based on different parameters.
 The interplay between clustering and scoring helps optimize the search process, ensuring that the system considers both the content and context to deliver more accurate and relevant results for the user.

 This task becomes challenging when dealing with a large number of documents, creating the need for optimization strategies.
 A good approach is the